alicexji/LSTM-Code-Summary/README.md

   These summary statistics appear in the final cells of the notebook.

   ### Outputs
-  The repository has an outputs folder where I've placed the output files from the most recent local run for reference.
+  The repository has an outputs folder where I've placed some txt output files from the most recent local run for reference.
+To see all the outputs, run the full notebook and view in google drive.